selim-ammari/user-management/README.md

 The application use frontend build and serve with backend HTTPS

-To use just connect with your lastname and firstname and enjoy
+To use just connect with your lastname and firstname and enjoy You can save your credential and appear in users's list in my account page save my credentials

 Admin credentials are lastname: Admin and firstname: Super to get more fonctionnalities